grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ## Why use the data proxy?

-If you have a data source or app plugin with frontend code and you need to fetch data, you might have encountered cross-site (CORS) limitations or the need to perform authenticated requests.
+If you have a data source or app plugin with frontend code and you need to fetch data, you might have encountered cross-site (CORS) limitations or the need to perform authenticated requests or send other sensitive data from your plugin configuration.

 For these use cases, you want to make use of the data proxy API.